Vietnam.vn - Nền tảng quảng bá Việt Nam

 VnExpressVnExpress23/05/2023

 "The whole country has run out of 5-in-1 vaccines since February.
 DPT vaccines are also starting to run out.
-The remaining vaccines can be used sporadically from now until the end of the year," said Ms. Duong Thi Hong, Deputy Director of the National Institute of Hygiene and Epidemiology, Ministry of Health, at the 2022 expanded immunization review conference in the Southern region on May 23.
+The remaining vaccines can be used sporadically from now until the end of the year," said Ms. Duong Thi Hong, Deputy Director of the National Institute of Hygiene and Epidemiology, Ministry of Health , at the 2022 expanded immunization review conference in the Southern region on May 23.

 The 5-in-1 vaccine, also known as DPT-VGB-HiB, prevents diphtheria, whooping cough, tetanus, hepatitis B, Hib pneumonia and Hib meningitis.
-According to Ms. Hong, currently only a few districts and communes still have a few doses of the 5-in-1 vaccine, enough to last until April.
+According to Ms. Hong, only a few districts and communes still have a few doses of the 5-in-1 vaccine, enough to last until April.

 Some other vaccines in the expanded immunization program such as DPT vaccine are also starting to run out; BCG vaccine (to prevent tuberculosis), measles, rubella can be used until August; bOPV (oral polio vaccine) will be in short supply in the next few months; tetanus vaccine can be used until the end of 2023.

-In fact, Ho Chi Minh City, Hanoi and many provinces such as Tien Giang, An Giang, Quang Ninh, Ha Giang, Binh Duong... have run out of vaccines for children.
+In fact, Ho Chi Minh City, Hanoi and many provinces such as Tien Giang, An Giang, Quang Ninh, Ha Giang, Binh Duong ... have run out of vaccines for children.
 The lack of vaccines has caused the expanded vaccination rate in Ho Chi Minh City to be low.
-In the first four months of the year, Ho Chi Minh City only achieved 77.3% of full vaccination for children under one year old, while the target is 95%.
+In the first four months of the year, Ho Chi Minh City only achieved 77.3% of full vaccination rate for children under one year old, while the target is 95%.

 In recent years, the Ministry of Health has purchased vaccines for the Expanded Immunization Program from the central budget allocated by the Ministry of Finance.
 The vaccines are then distributed to localities to organize free vaccinations for children.
 However, the interruption in vaccine supply has occurred since last summer.
 The reason is due to some procedures related to procurement regulations, including price.
 Vaccine manufacturers said that "vaccines are available in stock, but cannot be released for vaccination."